What are the implications of the announcement made by the Prime Minister on Saturday 31 October 2020?

 In accordance with government advice they have to self-isolate in their household because they (or a housemate) has coronavirus symptoms or has tested positive.
 This does mean staying in their household and not leaving it.

-Who is looking after them?
+My student is in self- isolation, who is looking after them?

 Our Wellbeing team is in touch with them and coordinating all their needs from ensuring they have enough food / are able to access shopping, suggestions for practical things like prescriptions and laundry, to making sure they can access online events and learning resources.